jariarkko/draft-iab-internet-consolidation/draft-arkko-internet-consolidation.md

-Another example is email, which started out as many providers running in a largely uncoordinated fashion, but which has since then seensignificant market consolidation and a need for coordination to defend against attacks such as spam.
+Another example is email, which started out as many providers running in a largely uncoordinated fashion, but which has since then seen significant market consolidation and a need for coordination to defend against attacks such as spam.
 The coordination and centralized defense mechanisms scale better for large entities, which has fueled additional consolidation.